The common term for avocado in the early 20th century was “alligator pear.” Not so yummy.

 That’s why the Good Food Institute has been conducting on-going consumer research to determine the best language to help people understand how this process works, what it offers them as individuals, and what it makes possible for our food system.

 We’re thrilled to share the results of a nine-month project we embarked on with Mattson, North America’s most successful independent food and beverage innovation firm.
-We extend our thanks to Memphis Meats, who served as a technical advisor on the project.
+We extend our thanks to UPSIDE Foods, who served as a technical advisor on the project.

 Our thesis was that it is possible to be science-forward and transparent while staying rooted in familiar concepts and appealing language.
 Mattson worked pro bono with GFI over the past nine months to explore, test, and hone communication materials and to find a name.